RogerHuauya/RogerHuauya.github.io-old/_pages/about.md

 I completed my Bachelor of Science in mechatronics at the [National University of Engineering](https://www.uni.edu.pe/).
 I finished my major with a cumilative GPA of 15.874 and ranked on the top 5% (2/46).
 According to , my grade is equivalent to A+ in the international letter scale.

+During my undergraduate program, I spent almost three years in a research laboratory called LIIARPI (stands for Laboratory of artificial intelligence, robotics and image processing).
+During this time, I was part of three formative research projects funded by the university.

 In my leisure time, I usually like to walk or run alone.
 Sometimes I like to play videogames with close friends, specially Call of Duty: Warzone.